js-mit/liquidmovies/SETUP.md

 Before running either, make sure the `.env` file is filled out and placed into the root directory.

+The main web application runs on `localhost:8000`.
+Flower (celery task monitor) runs on `localhost:8001`.

 ## Docker-compose (recommended)

 > This method requires that docker-compose is installed on your development machine